hoangsvit/eplus.dev/clzjjz0bo002009idbhshbvqh.md

 Answer the following multiple choice questions to reinforce your understanding of the concepts covered so far.

-Which of the following is NOT a service that can be emulated with the Firebase emulator suite?Cloud StorageAuthenticationVertex AICloud Firestore
+Which of the following is NOT a service that can be emulated with the Firebase emulator suite?

-**Submit**
+* Cloud Storage

+* Authentication

+* Vertex AI

+* Cloud Firestore

-Firebase only supports Google Cloud AuthenticationTrueFalse
+Firebase only supports Google Cloud Authentication

-**Submit**
+* True

+* False

 **End your lab**